 The University is an institutional member of the Council for Higher Education of the United Church of Christ, the American Association of Colleges for Teacher Education, the Ohio Foundation of Independent Colleges, Inc. (OFIC), the Council for Independent College, (CIC), and the Association of Independent Colleges and Universities in Ohio (AICUO).
 Heidelberg is recognized by the College Entrance Examination Board.

-The University's Master of Arts Degree in Counseling is recognized and approved by the Ohio Board of Regents and the Ohio Counselor and Social Worker, and Marriage and Family Therapy Board.
-The Master of Music Education (MME) program is recognized by the Ohio Board of Regents and the National Association of Schools of Music.
-The Athletic Training Education Program is recognized by the Ohio Board of Regents and is accredited by the Commission on Accreditation of Athletic Training Education.
+The University's Master of Arts Degree in Counseling is recognized and approved by the Ohio Department of Higher Education and the Ohio Counselor and Social Worker, and Marriage and Family Therapy Board.
+The Master of Music Education (MME) program is recognized by the Ohio Department of Higher Education and the National Association of Schools of Music.
+The Athletic Training Education Program is recognized by the Ohio Department of Higher Education and is accredited by the Commission on Accreditation of Athletic Training Education.

 According to the Board of Trustees Bylaws (approved November, 2004 ), the University is governed by a self-perpetuating Board of Trustees consisting of between 20 and 32 members, in addition to the President of the University who is a full voting member.
 The President is elected by the Board and is the chief executive officer and administrative head of the institution, furnishing educational leadership and administrative direction for all University activities.
 The President retains ultimate responsibility for the University under the Board.
 The Provost of the University serves as the Provost of the University and chief academic officer of the institution.
 The General Faculty of Heidelberg University has principal responsibility for development of the academic policies of the University.
 The faculty helps develop long-range strategic planning for the University and advises the administration on matters concerning the general welfare of the institution.
 In addition to the President and Provost of the University, the administrative officers of the University include the Vice Presidents for Administration, Enrollment, Institutional Advancement, and Student Affairs.
 Full texts of the Charter, Amended Articles of Incorporation, and Bylaws and Standing Resolutions of the Board of Trustees are available through the Office of the President of the University.
 (See Appendix A for the Heidelberg University Organizational Chart.)